dbeck/dbeck.github.io/_posts/2015-12-04-Scalesmall-W3-Elixir-Macro-Guards.markdown

 woopra: scalesmallw3
 ---

-I guess I am still carrying a lot from my C++ baggage and not fully grasped the idiomatic Elixir thing.
+I guess I am still carrying a lot of my C++ baggage and not fully grasped the idiomatic Elixir thing.
 Hope you will correct me and suggest better options.
 While implementing the CRDT for my group messages I had the feeling that I am still doing what I practiced for OO for long:

 - I model the problem space based on objects
 - These objects became Elixir modules